jockee/lang/lang.md

 -- TODO: modules/namespacing. reqscope
 -- TODO: replace string with T.Text?

+-- XXX: ON SCOPE LEAK: if it still leaks, look at hash key generation

 -- COULD BE MOVED TO STDLIB
 * dict update merger. could it, though? how would we modify the dict?